Achieving a Deforestation-Free Supply Chain

 Other types of agricultural production driving deforestation at a lower rate include cereals, vegetables, fruit, nuts, rice, sugar, and plant-based fibers.
 Other deforestation drivers beyond agricultural production include settlement expansion, infrastructure expansion, and mineral mining.

-The world loses 10 million hectares of forest each year due to deforestation; one hectare is the equivalent of about 2.47 acres (or two American football fields).
+The world loses 10 million hectares of forest each year due to deforestation; one hectare equals about 2.47 acres (or two American football fields).
 The continents most affected by deforestation are Africa, South America, and Asia (specifically in the southeast regions).
 Despite deforestation rates slowly declining in recent years, it continues to cause far-reaching negative impacts on our planet.
-Three of the most significant impacts of deforestation include habitat loss, climate change, and soil erosion.
+Three of the most significant impacts include habitat loss, climate change, and soil erosion.

 One of the most immediate consequences of deforestation is the loss of habitat for countless species of plants and animals, leading to a decline in biodiversity.
-Forests are home to about 250 million people and 80 percent of the world’s life on land but, due to the destruction of ecosystems caused by deforestation, the world is losing 137 species of plants, animals, and insects each day—that's an incredible 50,000 species each year, including critically endangered species such as Orangutans, Pygmy Elephants, and the Sumatran Tiger.
+Forests are home to about 300 million people and over 80% of the world's terrestrial biodiversity.
+However, due to the destruction of ecosystems caused by deforestation, the world is losing species at an alarming rate.
+Some estimates suggest that deforestation of tropical forests could lead to the loss of as many as 100 species a day.
+This includes critically endangered species such as orangutans, pygmy elephants, and the Sumatran tiger.

 Deforestation is a major contributor to climate change.
 Trees play a vital role in absorbing carbon dioxide, a greenhouse gas that contributes to atmospheric warming.
 As forests disappear, the carbon stored in both the trees and the soil is released into the atmosphere, exacerbating the problem.
-Furthermore, clearing forested land requires heavy machinery powered by fuel, which also emits greenhouse gases.
+Furthermore, clearing forested land requires heavy machinery which usually consumes fossil fuels, also emitting greenhouse gases.

 Deforestation leads to soil erosion, as the protective cover of trees is removed, leaving the soil vulnerable to erosion by wind and rain.
-This, in turn, hampers agricultural productivity and threatens food security for communities that rely on the land for sustenance.
+This, in turn, hampers agricultural productivity and threatens food security for communities that rely on land for sustenance.
+Flood risk also increases due to reduced interception.

 Read the full e-book to gain actionable insights for sustainable sourcing.